 Welcome to the College of Arts and Sciences (CAS) at Fayetteville State University.
 FSU has a long history of empowering people through education and the faculty and staff in the College of Arts and Sciences are proud to carry on that tradition.
+With over 200 full-time faculty members, we are by far the largest academic unit in the university.
 We offer high quality programs in an inclusive and nurturing environment.
 Our college is populated with faculty and staff who fully embrace the student-focused mission of Fayetteville State University.
 I am proud to be the Dean of a College with such hard working and dedicated people.

 The College of Arts and Sciences currently includes the Departments of Sociology, Government and History, Performing and Fine Arts, English, World Languages and Cultures, Social Work, Nursing, Mathematics and Computer Science, Biological Sciences, Chemistry and Physics, Psychology, Communication, and Criminal Justice.
 The College of Arts and Sciences provides academic programs which are of high-quality, attractive, and accessible.
 CAS offers baccalaureate degrees in the arts, humanities, natural sciences, and social sciences.
 We continue to strive to make a high-quality college education more accessible, especially to our military partners and adult learners, by expanding our online and distance learning course offerings and by establishing articulation agreements with North Carolina Community Colleges and universities throughout the world.
 The College offers a number of undergraduate online degree completion programs, including Criminal Justice, Sociology, Psychology, Fire and Emergency Services Administration, and the RN to BSN program.
 The College of Arts and Sciences also has a number of graduate programs.
 We offer master's degrees in Social Work, Psychology (counseling and experimental), Sociology, and Criminal Justice.
 The Master of Science Degree program in Criminal Justice can be attended either completely online, face-to-face, or a combination of both.
-In addition to being accredited by the Southern Association of Colleges and Schools, we have a number of programs with specialized accreditation or certification, including the Music, Computer Science, Criminal Justice, Nursing, and the Master of Social Work.
+We are continuing to expand opportunities for students by offering more flexible schedules by increasing the number of online, evening, and hybrid courses.
+In addition to being accredited by the Southern Association of Colleges and Schools, we have a number of programs with specialized accreditation or certification, including the Fire and Emergency Services Administration, Music, Computer Science, Criminal Justice, Nursing, and the Master of Social Work.
 We continue to seek specialized accreditation in all programs which have such accreditation available.

-To improve student services and retention, the College established a CAS Office of Academic Advising (OAA) in the new Science and Technology Building on May 1, 2013.
-The OAA is to serve many purposes, including the initial transfer equivalency review and advising of all transfer students interested in CAS majors, the coordination and initial advising of all online students in the College, initial advising of undeclared majors as they transition from University College, provide backup and support for faculty academic advisors in the College, and actively engage in all recruitment and advising activities such as First Steps and Open House.
+To improve student services and retention, the CAS Office of Academic Advising (OAA) serves students by offering transfer students interested in CAS majors their initial transfer equivalency review and academic advising, the coordination and initial advising of all online students in the College, the initial advising of undeclared majors as they transition from University College, backup and support for faculty academic advisors in the College, and active engagement in all recruitment and advising activities such as First Steps, Fall Preview, and Open House.

 I hope you will choose to join us in our journey to empower people through education and improve the quality of life of all the members of our society.